Tax Debt left unattended will result in IRS collection activity…levies, liens and property seizures.

 If the IRS has recorded it’s lien prior to filing the chapter 7 bankruptcy case, and the underlying obligation to pay the debt is removed, the lien itself isn’t removed.
 Bankruptcy exemption laws don’t apply to IRS Liens.

 If the bankruptcy filer has equity in a home or other assets that were subject to the lien prior to the bankruptcy filing, those same assets will be subject to the lien after the bankruptcy case is over.

 In certain situations this isn’t a terrible thing.
 Where the equity value in the assets is low, the IRS will sometimes just release the lien or agree to release the lien just because you asked.
 Sometimes an amount offered that is less than the value of the asset(s) is paid in exchange for a release.

 Even when the equity is large, it will make sense in certain situations to file the chapter 7.
 As an example:

 Mr. F owed the IRS $250,000.00 and his home had an equity value of $75,000.00 at the time of filing.
 That equity was exempt in bankruptcy and safe from creditors, but not the IRS’ lien.
 He also owed other creditors $50,000.00.
 He wasn’t a great candidate for an offer in compromise but he did qualify to file a chapter 7 and was able to discharge his tax obligation and credit card debt.
-Post bankruptcy the equity in the home had climbed to $85,000.00 making the lien more valuable but the IRS approached him and he agreed to pay them $50,000.00 in exchange for a release of the lien.
+Post bankruptcy, the equity in the home had climbed to $85,000.00 making the lien more valuable.
+The IRS approached him and he agreed to pay them $50,000.00 in exchange for a release of the lien.

 BANKRUPTCY TRUSTEE AND SECTION 724(b) OF THE BANKRUPTCY CODE – CHAPTER 7